agility/agilitycms-nextjs-starter/README.md

 ### Tailwind CSS
 This starter uses [Tailwind CSS](https://tailwindcss.com/), a simple and lightweight utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.

-### TypeScript
+### Typescript
 This starter supports TypeScript out of the box.
+Simply rename your files with a `.ts` extension to start taking advantage of Typescript concepts such as types and interfaces to describe your data.